nielsdimmers/ProductivityTools/README.md

 + Change options using telegram
 + Add info from opensource parlement to daily list
 + upgrade to newest version of python bot: ``pip install -U --pre python-telegram-bot`` and still support it
-+ notionInterface.py is too long (max length is 100 lines)
-+ Fix that, if a task does not have a status, it does not show up.
 + Create a "I'm going to leave the house" list using a telegram command
 + A graph with my weight